Destinations Greece The Cyclades Mykonos

 Must ordergrilled fish + the octopus

-On windward Ftelia beach on the north coast — bohemian-luxe pavilions, the kitesurfers in the bay, a kitchen that takes ingredients seriously (sourced daily from local vendors, the cheese is local kopanisti).
+On windward Ftelia beach on the north coast: bohemian-luxe pavilions, kitesurfers in the bay, and a kitchen that takes its ingredients seriously (sourced daily from local vendors, the cheese the local kopanisti).
 Less velvet-rope than Nammos and Scorpios, more design than Principote.
 The contrarian beach-club afternoon.
-Lunch is the move; bring a layer — the wind picks up after sunset.
+Do lunch, and bring a layer, because the wind picks up after sunset.

 Ftelia · windwardBohemian-luxeBring a layer

-InsiderLunch into late afternoon is the move, then the DJ takes it into the night.
-Ftelia is windward, so the breeze picks up after sunset — bring a layer.
-Go for the long, slow version; this isn’t a quick stop.
+InsiderArrive for lunch and stay into the late afternoon, then the DJ takes it into the night.
+Ftelia is windward, so the breeze picks up after sunset; bring a layer.
+Go for the long, slow version, because this isn't a quick stop.

 Where We Sleep

-Twelve hotels across four tiers — small boutiques in Mykonos Town, the south-coast hotel set (Ornos, Platis Gialos, Tagoo), and the headline luxury (Cavo Tagoo, Kalesma, Santa Marina).
-Mykonos is the most expensive island in the Cyclades by a wide margin; book six months ahead in summer.
+Twelve hotels across four tiers: small boutiques in Mykonos Town, the south-coast hotel set (Ornos, Platis Gialos, Tagoo), and the headline luxury (Cavo Tagoo, Kalesma, Santa Marina).
+Mykonos is the most expensive island in the Cyclades by a wide margin, so book six months ahead in summer.

 €250–500/night · the small Town boutiques

-Originally opened 1960 as the island's first international-standard hotel; closed in the 1970s; reopened 2022 after a full restoration that preserved the original 1960s architecture (designed by Aris Konstantinidis, one of mid-century Greece's significant modernist architects).
-49 rooms, pool, walking distance to Mykonos Town.
-Less famous than the Belvedere or Cavo Tagoo, more lived-in.
+Originally opened 1960 as the island's first international-standard hotel, closed in the 1970s, reopened 2022 after a full restoration that kept the original 1960s architecture (by Aris Konstantinidis, one of mid-century Greece's significant modernist architects).
+49 rooms, a pool, walking distance to Mykonos Town.
+Less famous than the Belvedere or Cavo Tagoo, and more lived-in.

 What it's known for